Teradata/vantage-dss-plugin-sqle-functions/README.txt

    table prior to executing an algorithm, but others do not.
 In the former case, the Advanced SQL Engine throws an "Already exists" exception.

 2. The plugin only supports Vantage Advanced SQL Engine Database datasets as input and output.

-4. Functions with any OUTPUT TABLE type arguments will require the user to add an output dataset for the SELECT statement results of the query and any additional output tables.
-Please refer to the Teradata Vantage Machine Learning Engine Analytic Function Reference documentation page at docs.teradata.com to learn about the output tables of each function.
+3. Functions with any OUTPUT TABLE type arguments will require the user to add an output dataset for the SELECT statement results of the query and any additional output tables.
+Please refer to the Vantage Advanced SQL Engine Analytic Functions documentation page at docs.teradata.com to learn about the output tables of each function.

-5. The following Advanced SQL Engine functions are not supported:
+4. The following Advanced SQL Engine functions are not supported:
    - DecisionForestPredict
    - DecisionTreePredict
    - GLMPredict